any-docs/css/content/reference/properties/image-orientation/index.md

 ## Description

 This property is intended _only_ to be used for the purpose of correcting the orientation of images which were shot with the camera rotated.
 It should _not_ be used for arbitrary rotations.
-For any purpose other than correcting an image's orientation due to how it was shot or scanned, use a {{cssxref("transform")}} property with the `rotate` keyword to specify rotation.
+For any purpose other than correcting an image's orientation due to how it was shot or scanned, use a `transform` property with the `rotate` keyword to specify rotation.
 This includes any user-directed changes to the orientation of the image, or changes required for printing in portrait versus landscape orientation.

-If used in conjunction with other CSS properties, such as a {{cssxref("&lt;transform-function&gt;")}}, any `image-orientation` rotation is applied before any other transformations.
+If used in conjunction with other CSS properties, such as a `&lt;transform-function&gt;`, any `image-orientation` rotation is applied before any other transformations.

 ## Formal definition